ios-xr/xrd-packer/README.md

 Amazon Linux 2 is EOL.

-To create AMIs for AL2, see the AL2 tagged version of XRd Packer.
+To create AMIs for AL2, check out the Amazon_Linux_2_version branch of the xrd-packer repository.